Middland on TwitterMy Tweets

 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Friday Night as of Aug.
-21 11:00 PM EDTFriday Night - Partly cloudy with rain showers.
-Low of 57F.
+- Tuesday Night as of Sep.
+30 5:00 AM EDTTuesday Night - Mostly cloudy in the evening, then overcast.
+Low of 50F.
 Winds less than 5 mph.
-Chance of rain 20%.

 Tags » Trees